|

 Michigan) the deeper the hue of the flower, the more

-aromatic and sticky the flowers were, which suggested
+sticky the flowers

-Rafinesque also suggested the potential usefulness of
+worth looking into; Rafinesque also suggested the

-"those with a strong scent".
+potential usefulness of "those with a strong scent".
 Traditional herbcraft also

 links blue/purple hued flowers with a sedative effect,